utkarshagarwal1103/location-tracker-service/README.md

    6. Utilities are created for email validation and getting coordinates.
    7. WebClient is Used to retrieve response from Server.
    8. Project Structure is seperated as Controller -> SERVICE -> DAO
+   9. Health check is added to check service status

   Next Steps -